Matching Estimators for Causal Effects of Multiple Treatments: Simulations

+The newly proposed sampling variance estimates approximate the empirical sampling variance well.
 We calculated the average of the ratios of the randomization based and newly proposed standard errors of $\hat{\tau}_{12}^{1}$, $\hat{\tau}_{13}^{1}$, and $\hat{\tau}_{23}^{1}$, to their empirical standard errors for each configuration, and did the same for the IPW and DR standard errors.
-The medians of the ratios for the newly proposed, IPW, and DR standard errors are close to 1 for all levels of $b$, implying that the these standard error estimates provide good approximations to the empirical ones.
-In contrast, the medians of these ratios for the randomization based standard errors are smaller than 1, implying that they underestimate the standard errors.
+The medians of the ratios for the newly proposed, IPW, and DR standard errors are close to 1 for all levels of $b$.
+These findings imply that the these standard error estimates provide good approximations to the empirical ones, and the poorer coverage rates for IPW and DR stem from large biases as a result of increasing $b$.
+The medians of these ratios for the randomization based standard errors are smaller than 1, implying that they underestimate the standard errors.

-Density plots of coverage and median absolute bias are given in the Supplementary Material for B-N and BC-N, across levels of $b$ and $n_{1}$.
-For each method, median absolute bias increases and coverage decreases with increasing $b$, though no discernible differences in trends were found between different levels of $n_{1}$.